About Our Programs

 • New York State Pathways in Technology Early College High School (P-Tech) program participant;

-• BOCES Career Education Center participant;
+• BOCES Career and Technical Education Center (CTEC) participant;

 • New Visions Health Careers at Rockland BOCES participant;

-• Ten (10) honor societies;
+• Seven (7) honor societies;

 • Over 30 clubs in the high school;